Sid-Sun/replicator-kuma/README.md

 Note: this will erase your monitoring history.

+### Upgrading from v1

+Follow the Uptime Kuma upgrade guide, start by upgrading the leader.

+The replication on running followers will break once the leader publishes a new snapshot, it should fix itself once the followers are upgraded.
+You can configure the leader to use a new v2 restic repository to avoid breaking the followers until you upgrade them.

 ## How it works

 Replicator Kuma adds a script to the original uptime-kuma images to provide replication support.